nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

      - Highest-quality [Anchovy](https://stardewvalleywiki.com/Anchovy)
      - Highest-quality [Herring](https://stardewvalleywiki.com/Herring)
    - Monitor your inventory using the [spreadsheet](spreadsheet.md).
+   - If you feel very confident in your perfect catch ability, use the Bamboo Pole instead of the Training Rod.
+You can catch better quality fish that way and earn more money for Bait.
 7. As soon as you have 1,800g in inventory and fish value and are Fishing level 2, trash the Training Rod, sell all the fish, and purchase the Fiberglass Rod from Willy.
 Purchase as much Bait as possible and equip the Bait on the Fiberglass Rod.
    - It's now more difficult to perfect catch due to only being Fishing level 2, but the Bait's reduction of bobber time combined with catching fish of silver or higher quality more than makes up for it.
    - Now that you have the Fiberglass Rod, Fishing Zone consideration applies.